Algorithmic identification of probabilities is hard: Introduction

-The first type of success is often referred to as~\emph{exact (EX)} and the second type as~\emph{behaviorally correct (BC)}.
-Either way, such an algorithm~$\A$ does not exist in general, the main obstacle being that certain Turing machines are not total, and distinguishing total machines from non-total machines cannot be done computably.
+The strong type of success is often referred to as~\emph{explanatory} (EX), see, e.g., Definition~VII.5.25 in~\cite[p.~116]{OdifreddiVolume2}.
+The second type is referred (see Definition~VII.5.44, p.~131 in the same book) as~\emph{behaviorally correct} (BC).
+Note that it is obvious from the definition that strong success implies weak success.

-Thus, any algorithm will fail to identify certain total computable function and a natural question to ask is what classes of total computable functions can be identified by a single algorithm~$\A$.
-For example, there \emph{is} an algorithm~$\A$ which identifies correctly (even in the EX sense) any~$X$ in
+It would be nice to have an algorithm that succeeds on all computable sequences.
+However, it is impossible even for weak success: for every (total) algorithm~$\A$, there is a computable~$X$ such that $\A$ does not weakly succeed on~$X$.
+The main obstacle is that certain machines are not total (produce only finitely many bits), and distinguishing total machines from non-total ones cannot be done computably.